srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_zmq/source/index.rst

 	Setting frequency: DL=2680.0 Mhz, UL=2560.0 MHz for cc_idx=0 nof_prb=50
 	Setting frequency: DL=1842.5 Mhz, UL=1747.5 MHz for cc_idx=1 nof_prb=52

-Note how two cells have been created, with ids 0 and 1.
+Note how two cells have been created, with IDs 0 and 1.
 0 is the LTE cell, and 1 is the NR cell.

 If the eNB successfully attaches to the core, the console trace for the EPC should update.